-"Designated quarantine location" means any hotel, motel, house, townhouse, condominium, or apartment in the State of Hawai'i, that will be occupied, with the permission of the owner, renter, lessor, or manager of the accommodations, by persons entering the State of Hawai'i during their period of quarantine and that is designated as such by these persons.
+"Designated quarantine location" means any hotel, motel, house, townhouse, condominium, or apartment in the State of Hawai'i, that is or will be occupied, with the permission of the owner, renter, lessor, or manager of the accommodations, by persons entering the State of Hawai'i during their period of quarantine.
 In the case of hotels, motels, townhouses, condominiums, and apartments, "designated quarantine location" refers to the person's individual room or unit.

-"Hosts" means any individual, partnership, corporation, company, association, or any other person, group, or entity, who is the owner, renter, or lessor of any designated quarantine location.
+"Hosts" means any individual, partnership, corporation, company, association, or any other person, group, or entity, who is the owner, renter, or lessor of any designated quarantine location or who provides lodging to a person subject to the mandatory self-quarantine.

-"Guest or guests" means any person or persons subject to mandatory selfquarantine who are renting, leasing, or otherwise occupying any designated quarantine location from a host during the period of self-quarantine.
+"Guest or guest(s)" means any person or persons subject to mandatory self-quarantine who are renting, leasing, or otherwise occupying any designated quarantine location from a host during the period of self-quarantine.